Likhith-Asapu/Simple-Form/README.md

 npm start
 ```

-The code can be found in the src/ FormFolder/ form.js
+The code can be found in the src/ FormFolder/ form.js.
+The form can be accessed at http://localhost:3000/form.